carlobianchi89/scout/docs/tutorials.rst

 .. _tsv-ecm-diagram:
 .. figure:: images/Shed_Shift_Shape_Diag.*

-   Time sensitive ECM features include (from left): load shedding, where an ECM reduces loads during a certain daily hour range; load shifting, where load is reduced during one daily hour range and increased during another daily hour range; and load shaping, where load may be increased or decreased for any hour of the day/year in accordance with a custom hourly load savings shape.
+   Time sensitive ECM features include (from left): load shedding, where an ECM reduces load during a certain daily hour range; load shifting, where load is reduced during one daily hour range and increased during another daily hour range; and load shaping, where load may be increased or decreased for any hour of the day/year in accordance with a custom hourly load savings shape.

 Such time sensitive ECM features are specified using the :ref:`json-tsv_features` parameter, which adheres to the following general format: ::